Paul scores 41 as Rockets eliminate Jazz 112-102

 Jazz: Alec Burks scored 22 points off the bench. ...
 Rudy Gobert finished with 12 points, nine rebounds and five blocks. ...
 Mitchell finished 9 of 17 on field goals. ...
 O'Neale had 17 points.

 Rockets: Houston made 18 3-pointers to give the team 10 or more 3-pointers in an NBA playoff-record 16 straight games. ...
-Coach Mike D'Antoni turned 67 on Tuesday. ...
-Clint Capela finished with five blocks.
+Clint Capela finished with five blocks. ...
+The Rockets had 10 steals on Tuesday for their fourth game in the series with 10 or more.

 UP NEXT